jtreeves/budget-frontend/README.md

 ## Features

 - Forms for signing up and logging in users
+- Forms for creating budgets and adding elements to budgets
+- Views for a homepage and about page
-- Views for separate parts of a user's budget
+- Views for a budg

 ## Dependencies